alitiq/alitiq-doc/docs/knowledge/posts/importance_of_curtailments_in_forecasting.md

   - IO
 ---

-# Why Understanding Curtailments and Unavailabilities Matters for Wind Power Forecasting ⚡🌬️
+# Why Understanding Curtailments and Unavailabilities Matters for Power Forecasting ⚡🌬️

 *By the alitiq Forecast Team*